pH14/materialize/doc/developer/design/20230418_persist_push_based_updates.md

 As Materialize is currently architected, Persist serves as a type of communication layer between processes.
 A sidechannel would allow for quicker, more efficient communication between processes access the same shard.

-An alternative to this architecture, that out obsolete the need for a sidechannel entirely, would be to consolidate interactions with Persist purely into `environmentd`, and allow it to instruct `clusterd` what work to perform explicitly.
+An alternative to this architecture, that would obsolete the need for a sidechannel entirely, would be to consolidate interactions with Persist purely into `environmentd`, and allow it to instruct `clusterd` what work to perform explicitly.
-Some ideas have been floating that [move more in this direction](https://materializeinc.slack.com/archives/C04LEA9D8BU/p16813495590089590).
+Some ideas have been floating that [move in this direction](https://materializeinc.slack.com/archives/C04LEA9D8BU/p16813495590089590).

 After much thought on this one, our determination is that, regardless of whether we make broader architectural changes, a Persist sidechannel is worth pursuing now, even if it is obsoleted and ripped out later.
 It would meaningfully benefit